PX4/PX4-user_guide/en/ros/ros2_offboard_control.md

 }
 ```

-The above functions show how the fields on both `offboard_control_mode` and `trajectory_setpoint` messages can be set.
+The above functions show how the fields on both `OffboardControlMode` and `TrajectorySetpoint` messages can be set.
-Notice that the above example is applicable for offboard position control, where on the `offboard_control_mode` message, the `position` field is set to `true`, while all the others get set to `false`.
+Notice that the above example is applicable for offboard position control, where on the `OffboardControlMode` message, the `position` field is set to `true`, while all the others get set to `false`.
 Also, in this case, the `x`, `y`, `z` and `yaw` fields are hardcoded to certain values, but they can be updated dynamically according to an algorithm or even by a subscription callback for messages coming from another node.

 :::tip